Digital Guide to the Museum

 Enter the green parlor.

 Thomas wrote essays, poems, letters, and kept journals.
 Fortunately, many survive.
 Ask a staff member to show you the presentation created with Thomas’s writings and paintings.
 We invite you to take a seat and listen as he tells his story.
+Because his words include outdated terminology, we ask that you listen with care.

 Read Thomas’s Words